Minimal model of self-organized clusters with phase transitions in ecological communities: Motivation for canonical ensemble

-Before we work out the details of the ensemble in Eq. \eqref{eq:canonicalEnsembleProb}, it is informative to see the motivation behind such an ensemble.
-An ensemble of approximately this form can arise in two independent ways.
 The first way comes from the saddle point approximation under the presence of low temperature demographic noise.
 Although we have been studying deterministic dynamics so far, it is typical in ecology to include demographic noise, such that the model becomes (assuming It\^o's convention \cite{StochasticMethods})

 Here, the noise $\xi_i(t)$ is a Gaussian process satisfying

 where $T$ is the temperature of the noise; see also \cite{TopologicalGlass} for a similar setup for sparse and tree-like interaction networks.
 Nevertheless, if only the demographic noise is added into the model, every species will become extinct in the stationary state.
 To avoid such global extinction, we must also add a regulator such as a constant migration rate $\lambda>T/2$ into the model.
 In \cite{BuninMarginalStability,DemographicNoise}, it was shown that the stationary distribution of abundances $N_i$ follow a Boltzmann distribution